Current Forest Service Grant Opportunities

 - Reduce costs of forest management on all land types; and

-It is recommended that applicants consult with Regional Biomass Coordinators (Larry Swan and Helena Murray) to develop proposals that align with Forest Service Regional/Area priorities and State Forest Action Plans.
+It is recommended that applicants consult with Regional Biomass Coordinators before submission to ensure proposals align with Forest Service Regional/Area priorities and State Forest Action Plans.

 More recently, in 2014, the Woody Biomass Utilization Grant was renamed the Hazardous Fuels Wood to Energy (W2E) Grant Program and administration was transferred to the US Forest Service Wood Education and Resource Center (WERC).
 The grant is currently referred to as the Wood Innovations Funding Opportunity.